Johnny Five, how to use a REPL

 This post is part of the Johnny Five series.
 See the first post here.

-When you run a program using Johnny Five, you can see that in the terminal, we have access to a REPL, a term that means Read-Evaluate-Print-Loop.
+When you run a program using Johnny Five, the terminal gives us access to a REPL, a term that means Read-Evaluate-Print-Loop.

 Terminal showing Johnny Five board connection and REPL initialization with Available, Connected, and Repl Initialized messages

-In other words, we can write commands in here.
+In other words, we can write commands in here, and they run on the board immediately.

 Let’s try by creating a repl.js file with this code: